Bishopukpai/forgot-password/README.md

 # Backend User Authentication Application

-Welcome !, This Node.js application provides a robust backend solution for user authentication, built with Express and MongoDB.
+Welcome !, This Node.js application provides a robust backend solution for user authentication, and email verification built with Express and MongoDB.
 If you're developing a web application, this backend offers secure user authentication features to ensure your users' data remains protected.

 ## Features